Caro9926/Caro9926.github.io/README.md

 ---

-**Note:** This website was building based in the model of David Miller (https://github.com/startbootstrap/startbootstrap-personal)
+**Note:** This website was building based in the model of David Miller whose github is https://github.com/startbootstrap/startbootstrap-personal